felipegtx/Raska/README.md

   * [```beforeRemoveLinkFrom```](http://felipegtx.github.io/Raska/docs/classes/_basicElement.html#method-beforeRemoveLinkFrom) method allows you to subscribe to receive a notification whenever an element **is about to** get a link removed from it
   * [```beforeRemoveLinkTo```](http://felipegtx.github.io/Raska/docs/classes/_basicElement.html#method-beforeRemoveLinkFrom) method allows you to subscribe to receive a notification whenever an element **is about to** get a link pointing to it

-## Known limitations

-For now, only Google Chrome is supported.

 ## License
 See [LICENSE](https://github.com/felipegtx/Raska/blob/master/LICENSE) file